 Making the Most of Your VBS

 Yes, ’tis the season for VBS!
-For many churches, Vacation Bible School is a rich, annual opportunity to spend time together as a church family, as well as an exciting vehicle for reaching out into your community.
-Whether this is your first attempt at VBS, or you’re a VBS veteran, here are a few basic and time-proven tips to help your Vacation Bible School have an even greater impact this summer.
+For many churches, Vacation Bible School is a rich, annual opportunity to spend time together as a church family as well as an exciting vehicle for reaching out into your community.
+LOTS of families in your neighborhood welcome the local VBS and view it very favorably.
+Whether this is your first attempt at VBS, or you’re a Vacation Bible School veteran, here are a few basic and time-proven tips to help your VBS have an even greater impact this summer.

 Create Excitement with Door Knocking